 Indeed, about 100 years later, Pope Clemens initiated a massive renovation of the fountain by the architect Nicola Salvi.
 The works began in 1732 and ended in 1762, after the two died - both the Pope and the architect ...

-Every night, the fountain floor is estimated to cost about three thousand euros.
+Every night, the fountain floor is estimated to be worth about three thousand euros.
 This is despite the fact that the value of each coin is not high, but their quantity reaches this value.
 These coins are collected by the City of Rome.
 The municipality itself uses them to finance a supermarket that provides free products to the needy.